Emmanuelle Guyon, the mirror of your emotions

 Viking Longship, Nordic Adventurers and Warriors

-For these creations inspired by Sami culture, we worked with two ancient drum skins, true treasures of Scandinavia.
-The drum, in the Sami tradition, is much more than just a musical instrument.
-It is a sacred link with the spirits, a guardian of the memory and cosmovision of this Nordic people.
-Adorned with symbolic motifs, these drums guide the shaman in his spiritual journey, allowing him to communicate with the forces of nature and ancestral spirits.
+For these creations inspired by Sami culture, we worked with two ancient drum hides, true treasures from Scandinavia.
+In Sami tradition, the drum is much more than a mere musical instrument.
+It is a sacred link to the spirits, a guardian of memory, and a representation of the worldview of this northern people.
+Used by shamans (or noaidi), the drum was employed to enter trance and communicate with the spiritual world, guiding shamans on journeys between different realms: the world of the living, the spirits, and the gods.
+Adorned with symbolic motifs, these drums guide the shaman in their spiritual journey, allowing them to communicate with the forces of nature and ancestral spirits.

-The first drum, called the "shaman drum," comes from Lule Lappmark, a region located in Sweden.
-On its skin, one can admire the sun, a symbol of life and light, accompanied by the goddesses Ahkka and the moon, representing duality and balance.
-In the lower part of the drum, anthropomorphic and theriomorphic figures, half-human, half-animal, evoke the spirits of nature and ancestors.
+The first drum, named "shaman drum," comes from Lule Lappmark, a region in Sweden.
+Its hide features the sun, a symbol of life, vital force, and light, accompanied by figures of the deities Ahkka, protectors of the mountains and women, as well as the moon, representing duality, balance, and the transition between the visible and the invisible.
+In the lower part of the drum, anthropomorphic and theriomorphic figures—part human, part animal—evoke nature spirits and ancestors, whose protection and wisdom were sought by the shaman during rituals.

-The second drum, named the "Sami drum," is a true work of art that recounts a mythical adventure of the god Thor and the great serpent Eymer.
-On its skin, three universes are represented: Asgard, the paradise of the gods, Midgard, the land of men, and Niflhel, the realm of the dead.
-This epic fresco is a tribute to Norse mythology and the power of the stories that have shaped the culture of the Scandinavian peoples.
+The second drum, called "Sami drum," is a true work of art depicting a mythical adventure involving the god Thor and the great serpent Eymer.
+Its hide illustrates three distinct realms: Asgard, the paradise of gods and heroes; Midgard, the land of men; and Niflhel, the realm of the dead, thus highlighting the interconnectedness of worlds in Nordic cosmogony.
+This epic fresco not only portrays Nordic mythology but also reflects the Sami conception of the universe, where every natural element is endowed with a spirit and partakes in a cosmic balance.
+These narratives, engraved in the collective memory of Scandinavian peoples, honor their unbreakable connection with their natural and spiritual environment.

 Shamanic drum necklace that takes up the motifs of a traditional Sami instrument